ThimbleFire/Blackhole-Inferno/README.md

 * Think of a UI design for the inventory
 * When the player swaps to internal view, the ships hull scales up in size to max, then fades away revealing the interior
+* tooltip should check to see whether the ui element being moused over belongs to the pocket of space the character is in, and use that to determine distance